Investing in the musical life and legacy of Philadelphia

 –recording programs of new music, performed by local artists

-5. Importance of MFS support to the completion of the project: MFS support should represent 10% – 50% of the project budget; it may not exceed 50%.
+5. Importance of MFS support to the completion of the project: MFS support must represent between 10% – 50% of the project budget; applications with requests outside of that range will not be considered.
 Project funds that have been committed from other sources must be identified.

 6. Awareness and advancement of DEAI: the application identifies ways in which the project reflects the organization’s principles of diversity, equity, accessibility and inclusion relevant within their community and/or the larger arts community.